maximveksler/subtitles/README.md

 subtitles
 =========

-Subtitles is a tool to extract caption track from an mp4 movie container and convert it in "human readble" script"
+Subtitles is a tool to extract caption track from an mp4 movie container and convert it in "human readble" text.

 Tool output looks like this:
 ```Textfile